 - Comets and extinct comets - source for water and organics.

-Once you have water, you can extract oxygen to create an atmosphere.
+Once you have water, you can extract oxygen to create a breathable atmosphere (using plants or electrolysis etc).
 It's also easy to find carbon compounds in space too, in asteroids.
 Metals are easy to find in space, indeed one of the first uses of metal on Earth was probably meteoritic iron.

 However if you take the long term view, if you are building a large colony that will take maybe decades to complete, then you don't need to worry too much about where to get the materials from.